tmcgilchrist/capnp-rpc/README.md

 </p>

-Exercise: implement `Callback.local fn` (hint: it's similar to the original `ping` service, but pass the message to `fn` and return with `Service.return_empty ()`)
+Exercise 2: implement `Echo.Callback.local fn` (hint: it's similar to the original `ping` service, but pass the message to `fn` and return with `Service.return_empty ()`)

 And testing it should give (three times, at one second intervals):

 ```
-$ ./main
+$ dune exec -- ./main.exe
 Callback got "foo"
 Callback got "foo"
 Callback got "foo"
 ```

 Note that the client gives the echo service permission to call its callback service by sending a message containing the callback to the service.
 No other access control updates are needed.

 Note also a design choice here in the API: we could have made the `Echo.heartbeat` function take an OCaml callback and wrap it, but instead we chose to take a service and make `main.ml` do the wrapping.
 The advantage to doing it this way is that `main.ml` may one day want to pass a remote callback, as we'll see later.

 This still isn't very exciting, because we just stored an OCaml object pointer in a message and then pulled it out again.
 However, we can use the same code with the echo client and service in separate processes, communicating over the network...

 ### Networking